practicalli/spacemacs/docs/spacemacs-basics/vim-style/speaking-evil.md

-# Learning Evil by Speaking Vim (Vi)
+# Speaking Evil

-Vim can be easier to learn if you learn to speak commands as sentences.
+Evil is easier to learn if you learn to speak commands as sentences.

 First learn some verbs: